-- When the lower-cost and differentiation strategies have a broad mass-market target, they are simply called cost leadership and differentiation. - When they are focused on a market niche (narrow target), however, they are called cost focus and differentiation focus.
+- When the lower-cost and differentiation strategies have a broad mass-market target, they are simply called cost leadership and differentiation.
+When they are focused on a market nicks (narrow target) - When they are focused on a market niche (narrow target), however, they are called cost focus and differentiation focus.